zkurtz/dummio/README.md

 Install this package and its dependencies in your virtual env:
 ```
-poetry install --with io_modules --with dev
+poetry install --with extras --with dev
 ```

 Set up git hooks: